 So what does this all mean for Australians wanting to make an international money transfer in times of volatility?

-Compare foreign exchange - page last updated October 22, 2020
+Compare foreign exchange - last updated January 27, 2021

 Depending on your needs and urgency, it could either be an opportunity to take advantage of favourable rates, or it could mean looking for ways to safeguard yourself against getting an unfavourable rate when you make a transfer.